Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 When is the Best Time to Visit Uzbekistan?

-There are two periods in the year that are the best times to visit Uzbekistan to avoid the temperature extremes:
+Two periods in the year are the best times to visit Uzbekistan to avoid the temperature extremes:

 We visited in October and enjoyed lovely daytime temperatures between 15 and 20 degrees Celsius, topped off with clear, blue skies.
 Nighttime temperatures, however, did dip to single figures, with the wind adding the chill factor.
 So remember, pack some warm gear, too.